alea-institute/soli-api/README.md

 The API can be configured using the `config.json` file.
 Modify this file to change settings such as the SOLI source, API metadata, and binding options.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+The SOLI Python library is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Support

+If you encounter any issues or have questions about using the SOLI API, please [open an issue](https://github.com/alea-institute/soli-api/issues) on GitHub.

+## Learn More

+To learn more about SOLI, its development, and how you can get involved, visit the [SOLI website](https://openlegalstandard.org/) or join the [SOLI community forum](https://discourse.openlegalstandard.org/).